otma2677/mtg-scraper/README.md

 > The scraper is getting faster;
 >
 > 1/ Undici is used instead of node:http for network request\
-> 2/ Some boilerplate code has been deleted which makes data interpretation 50-80x times faster (from 80ms to ~1ms)
+> 2/ Some boilerplate code has been deleted which makes some components 50-80x times faster (from 80ms to ~1ms)

 # mtg-scraper
 « mtg-scraper2 » is a lightweight Node.js module written in Typescript to scrap and gather data from